 Call (956) 618-7100 to further access McAllen VA Outpatient Services through our automated telephone attendant.

 The McAllen VA Outpatient Clinic, established in 1972, began as an outpatient facility housed in a trailer.
-In 1978, the clinic relocated, from the trailer, to a structure of approximately 5,000 square feet.
+In 1978, the clinic relocated from the trailer to a structure of approximately 5,000 square feet.
 After continuous workload increase and the need for more space, a new facility was built and leased to the VA for use by the clinic.
 This facility, consisting of approximately 27,000 square feet, opened in August 1991.
-The clinic area of availability encompasses the seven southern counties of Texas and is comprised of approximately 40,000 veterans.
-During the winter, the veteran population increases significantly due to the influx of winter visitors to the area.
+As workload continued to increase a new facility, approximately 60,000 square feet in size, was constructed and opened its doors in April 2014 The clinic service area encompasses the seven most southern counties of Texas, comprised of approximately 40,000 veterans.
+During the winter months, the Veteran population increases significantly due to the influx of winter visitors to the area.